its-geoff/course-companion/README.md

 4.  navigate to the lower build folder with `cd build` and build the project with `make-build`
     -   to build only main files, use `make-build -m`
     -   to build only test files, use `make-build -t`
-    -   NOTE: for WSL, you will stay in the upper build folder

 ## Deleting and Refreshing Builds (do this after a failed build or after changes are made to code)